-The ~412.5 m thick sedimentary succession drilled at Site U1588 consists of one lithostratigraphic unit (Figure F29).
+The ~412.5 m thick sedimentary succession drilled at Site U1588 consists of one lithostratigraphic unit (Figure F30).
 Most sediments are from Lithofacies 1 and consist primarily of nannofossil ooze, with varying amounts of inorganic/detrital/recrystallized calcium carbonate of indeterminate origin (hereafter termed "carbonate") and clay.
 The abundance of nannofossil ooze with substantial amounts of clay and carbonate indicates the persistence of hemipelagic sedimentation and an indeterminate (recrystallized or detrital) source of carbonate at Site U1588 through the Pleistocene.
-Foraminifera, diagenetic features (dark patches and pyrite), and rare, subtle color banding are disseminated throughout the cores.
+Foraminifers, diagenetic features (dark patches and pyrite), and rare, subtle color banding are disseminated throughout the cores.
 Bioturbation varies from absent to heavy and generally increases downhole.
 Deformational sedimentary structures are rare and, when present, are at a decimeter scale.
 Drilling disturbance is present within most cores in all holes, varies from slight to severe, and is influenced by the drilling type, operation conditions (ship heave), and methane gas contents of sediments.

-Site U1588 ranges in age from the Holocene to the early Pleistocene (~2.2 Ma) based on calcareous nannofossils (21 bioevents) and planktonic foraminifera (6 bioevents) biostratigraphy.
-The zonal schemes of calcareous nannofossils and planktonic foraminifera generally agree, indicating an average sedimentation rate of 18 cm/ky (Figure F17D).
+Site U1588 ranges in age from the Holocene to the early Pleistocene (~2.2 Ma) based on calcareous nannofossil (21 bioevents) and planktonic foraminifer (6 bioevents) biostratigraphy.
+The zonal schemes of calcareous nannofossils and planktonic foraminifers generally agree, indicating an average sedimentation rate of 18 cm/ky (Figure F18D).

-The site revealed excellent preservation for all microfossils, including biogenic Si, mainly in the form of diatoms, sponge spicules, silicoflagellates, and radiolarians at specific depth intervals that are associated with some glacial terminations (e.g., Terminations XII, V, and VI).
+The site revealed excellent preservation for all microfossils, including biogenic Si, mainly in the form of diatoms, sponge spicules, silicoflagellates, and radiolarians at specific depth intervals that are associated with some glacial terminations (e.g., Terminations XII, VI, and V).
 The occurrence of biogenic silica at these terminations is in good agreement with observations from Expedition 339 Site U1391 (Abrantes et al., 2017).
-All calcareous microfossils, including coccoliths, planktonic and benthic foraminifera, and ostracods, are abundant to common and are generally well distributed throughout the succession.
+All calcareous microfossils, including coccoliths, planktonic and benthic foraminifers, and ostracods, are abundant and are generally well distributed throughout the succession.
 Excellent preservation is also indicated by the presence of pteropods.
-Ostracod diversity increases toward the top of the sequence, and variations in planktonic foraminifera species composition throughout the Pleistocene are likely associated with glacial-interglacial or even millennial-scale climate fluctuations.
-Benthic foraminifera assemblages suggest variability in organic flux and/or oxygen conditions relative to changes in surface productivity and bottom water oxygenation.
+Ostracod diversity increases toward the top of the sequence, and variations in planktonic foraminifer species composition throughout the Pleistocene are likely associated with glacial-interglacial or even millennial-scale climate fluctuations.
+Benthic foraminifer assemblages suggest variability in organic flux and/or oxygen conditions relative to changes in surface productivity and bottom water oxygenation.

-The magnetostratigraphy of Site U1588 was established based on the NRM (after 20 mT demagnetization) inclination and (orientation-corrected) declination data from archive-half core sections and stepwise NRM demagnetization data from discrete cube samples.
-The Brunhes/Matuyama boundary (0.773 Ma) is identified in APC cores from Hole U1588A and XCB cores from Holes U1588B-U1588D.
-The Jaramillo Subchron and the top of Olduvai Subchron (1.775 Ma) appear to be recorded in XCB cores from all four holes.
-However, the bottom of Olduvai Subchron (1.934 Ma) is only recorded in XCB cores recovered in the deepest Hole U1588D (below 350 m CSF-B).
+Magnetostratigraphy of Site U1588 was established based on the NRM (after 20 mT demagnetization) inclination and (orientation-corrected) declination data from archive-half core sections and stepwise NRM demagnetization data from discrete cube samples.
+The B/M boundary (0.773 Ma) is identified in APC cores from Hole U1588A and XCB cores from Holes U1588B-U1588D.
+The Jaramillo Subchron (0.99-1.07 Ma) and the top of the Olduvai Subchron (1.775 Ma) appear to be recorded in XCB cores from all four holes.
+The bottom of the Olduvai Subchron (1.934 Ma) is only recorded in XCB cores from the deepest Hole U1588D (below 350 m CSF-B).